Cape Cod Academy: Statistics

+According to the Academy, 100% of graduates are accepted into four-year colleges.

-Summer camps
+Summer Activities

 Cape Cod Academy opened its first day camp during the summer of 2013.
-Seahawk Camp is offered for 7 weeks from June through August.
-It is open to CCA students and non-CCA students.
-Cape Cod Academy's campus also hosts several other camps throughout the summer.
+Cape Cod Academy hosts several different summer programs throughout the summer, from June through August.
+The programs are open to CCA students and non-CCA students.

+Cape Cod Academy offers summer tutoring to all K-12 students, regardless of whether they attend the Academy or not.